Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Discussion and future research directions

 \section{Discussion and future research directions}

-This review article provides a novel unified methodological and computational framework for Bayesian inference within a wide class of routinely--used regression models under a similarly broad set of prior distributions, which include the Gaussian one.
-Such an important gap in the literature is covered by first expressing the likelihoods associated with probit, tobit, multinomial probit and their extensions as special cases of a single formulation, and then generalizing early findings for specific models in e.g., \citet{durante_2019,fasano2020,fasano2021closed,cao2020scalable,benavoli2020skew,benavoli2021unified} to prove \textsc{sun} \citep{ARELLANO_VALLE_2006} conjugacy for any representation that admits such a general likelihood.
-This allows to develop general and broadly applicable versions of past and more recent computational methods, previously proposed only for some specific members of the general class and with a focus on Gaussian priors.
-These include data--augmentation Gibbs samplers, i.i.d.\ sampling schemes, mean--field variational Bayes, partially--factorized variational Bayes and novel scalable implementations of expectation--propagation.
+This review article provides a novel unified methodological and computational framework for Bayesian inference within a wide class of routinely-used regression models under a similarly broad set of prior distributions, which include the Gaussian one.
+Such an important gap in the literature is covered by first expressing the likelihoods associated with probit, tobit, multinomial probit and their extensions as special cases of a single formulation, and then generalizing previous findings for specific models in e.g., \citet{durante_2019,fasano2020,fasano2021closed,cao2020scalable,benavoli2020skew,benavoli2021unified} to prove SUN \citep{ARELLANO_VALLE_2006} conjugacy for any representation that admits such a unified likelihood.
+This yields general versions of past and more recent computational methods, previously proposed only for some specific members of the general class and with a focus on Gaussian priors.
+These include data-augmentation Gibbs samplers, i.i.d.\ sampling schemes, VB approximations and scalable EP implementations.